-Entering into the Magister Loans constitutes a related party transaction under Rule 13 of AIM Rules.
-In this context, Caroline Havers, Neil Clayton, Rui Sant’ana Afonso and Sergio Zandamela (being the Directors on the Board who are considered to be independent) confirm, having consulted with the Company’s nominated adviser, Strand Hanson Limited, that they consider that the terms of the Magister Loans to be fair and reasonable insofar as its shareholders are concerned.
+Entering into the Trade Finance Package, along with the CLA Amendment constitutes a related party transaction under Rule 13 of AIM Rules.
+In this context, Caroline Havers, Neil Clayton and Sergio Zandamela (being the Directors on the Board who are considered to be independent of Magister) consider, having consulted with the Company’s Nominated Adviser, Strand Hanson Limited, that the terms of the Trade Finance Package are fair and reasonable insofar as its shareholders are concerned.

 Ritchie Balmer / James Spinney+44 (0) 207 409 3494